Deploy Session Recording resources to a cloud subscription (preview)

 Your recording needs

 When you select an option from the drop-down list, a recommendation is presented according to your selection.
 A reset button is available next to the recommendation.
-It lets you clear all selections and the recommendation in that section.
+It lets you clear your selections and the corresponding recommendation in that section.

 Create VMs as Session Recording servers